 Still nervous?
 Plan B

-If networking events are still too daunting, sign up to some training events.
+Still find networking events too daunting?
+That’s not a problem.
+Just sign up to some training events.
 You get to make connections with others and learn something too.

 The big secret